SCons Build Script Generator¶

 custom SConstruct

-does not get overwritten.
+does not get overwritten by lbuild build

 .